AMP Argument Types¶

 - Then arguments of this type would comprise a sequence of zero or more messages (dictionaries), each with a

-type, and as such it has its own 16-bit length-prefix, meaning the total encoded length of all messages in the sequence must not exceed65,535
+foo,barandbazkey.
+Values conform to the given types, in this caseInteger,TextandListOf(Float).
+Any value types supported by your AMP implementation may be used.
+As withListOf, arbitrary nesting is allowed, so a value in yourAmpListcould contain anotherAmpListwith a different key/value schema.AmpListis just anotherAMPtype, and as such it has its own 16-bit length-prefix, meaning the total encoded length of all messages in the sequence must not exceed65,535bytes.- An